-Ask Sofia: What is the Latest with Zika?
+Ask Sofia: What is the real difference between IUI and IVF?

 Sometimes getting pregnant is more difficult than you hoped or anticipated.
 In that case, your pregnancy journey might include intrauterine insemination (IUI) and/or in-vitro fertilization (IVF).

 Ask Sofia: Should I give in to my pregnancy cravings?

 From pickles to pasta and ice cream to hot sauce, pregnancy cravings can run the gamut from sweet to salty, from long-time favorites to new preferences.
 These cravings are normal and often go away (and sometimes even become aversions) post-partum, but should you give into them in the meantime?
 That depends.

 When you’re pregnant, the volume of blood in your body increases by about 20-30 percent—and so does the amount of iron you need, since iron helps your body produce more red blood cells, which then carry oxygen to your tissues and to your baby.